LiamJCates/Programming-Notes/C++/Values.md

 and_eq compl or xor_eq
 bitand not or_eq

+C++ makes it possible to declare multiple variables of a type at once and to declare variables at the beginning of a function.

 int firstNumber = 0, secondNumber = 0, multiplicationResult = 0;
-C++ makes it possible to declare multiple variables of a type at once and to declare variables at the beginning of a function.

 Yet, declaring a variable when it is first needed is often better as it makes the code readable—one notices the type of the variable when the declaration is close to its point of first use.

+## Expressions

+Lvalues and Rvalues

+There are two kinds of expressions in C++ −

+    lvalue − Expressions that refer to a memory location is called "lvalue" expression.
+An lvalue may appear as either the left-hand or right-hand side of an assignment.

+    rvalue − The term rvalue refers to a data value that is stored at some address in memory.
+An rvalue is an expression that cannot have a value assigned to it which means an rvalue may appear on the right- but not left-hand side of an assignment.

+Variables are lvalues and so may appear on the left-hand side of an assignment.
+Numeric literals are rvalues and so may not be assigned and can not appear on the left-hand side.
+Following is a valid statement −

+int g = 20;

+But the following is not a valid statement and would generate compile-time error −

+10 = 20;

 ## Types
 Every name and every expression has a type that determines the operations that may be performed on it.

 A declaration is a statement that introduces an entity into the program.
 It specifies a type for the entity:
 • A type defines a set of possible values and a set of operations (for an object).
 • An object is some memory that holds a value of some type.
 • A value is a set of bits interpreted according to a type.